NewGaea/kasuto_hylian/archival/austin_work/pages/resources/english-words-desired.md

 **Are we missing posts?** (_Probably_).

-We've reached the end of the list... unless we can get into the Vinculum and find more new words there, somehow.
+We've reached the end of the list… unless we can get into the Vinculum and find more new words there, somehow.
 We'll sort this out on mobile during our break.